upperlinecode/intro-to-styled-components/README.md

 ### 4. Pass the `tier` as a property to the `RestaurantCardDiv` and style conditionally.

 A "gold" tier restaurant should have a gold card, a "silver" should have a silver card, and a bronze should have a "bronze" card.
-You can possibly use `goldenrod`, `silver`, and `peru`.
+Take a look in the `utils.ts` file for some possible colors

 In order for this to work, you'll need to pass a prop to the styled component, [as modeled in the documentation](https://styled-components.com/docs/basics#passed-props).